mikrosimage/sequenceparser/USAGE.md

 # How to use sequenceParser

 ## Definitions
-* Sequence: many files with a common pattern of numbers.
+* _Sequence_: a collection of files / links with a common prefix and suffix around a varying number.
-* File: all file without numbers in the filename and sequences with only one file.
-* Folders: just folders.
+* _File_: a file alone which is not included in a file sequence.
+* _Link_: a link alone which is not included in a file sequence.
+* _Folder_: All folders.
+Folders are never considered as a sequence.

 ## API
 The original code is in C++, but almost all the methods are translated into python/java without any changes.